open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 Possible packaging systems include:

-• reusable containers
+• reusable containers with deposit systems
-• refillable ingredient cartridges
+• refillable ingredient cartridges with standardized interfaces
-• standardized interfaces
+• standardized interfaces across manufacturers
-• recyclable materials
+• recyclable materials designed for circularity
-• biodegradable packaging
+• biodegradable packaging for appropriate applications
 • smart packaging with freshness indicators
-• vacuum-sealed formats
+• vacuum-sealed formats for extended stability
-• modified atmosphere packaging
+• modified atmosphere packaging for freshness
+• aseptic packaging for shelf stability
+• portion-controlled packaging for specific uses
+• bulk packaging for food service
+• child-resistant packaging where needed
+• senior-friendly opening mechanisms
+• multilingual labeling
+• braille labeling for accessibility
+• color-coding for easy identification
+• QR codes for detailed information
+• NFC tags for device communication
+• temperature indicators for safety
+• tamper evidence for security

+Materials used:

+• bioplastics from renewable sources
+• recycled plastics with food-grade approval
+• glass for premium and inert packaging
+• aluminum for lightweight barrier properties
+• paper and cardboard with coatings
+• compostable materials for single-use where needed
+• edible packaging for zero waste
+• seaweed-based materials
+• mushroom-based materials
+• agricultural waste utilization
+• multilayered materials for specific barriers
+• mono-materials for recyclability

 Industries involved: